Hybrid Approximate Message Passing: Graphical Model Problems with Linear Mixing

 The function $F(\xbf,\zbf)$ is naturally described via a graphical model as shown in Fig.\ \ref{fig:factorGraph}.
-Specifically, we associate with $F(\xbf,\zbf)$ a bipartite \emph{factor graph} $G = (V,E)$ whose vertices $V$ consist of $n$ \emph{variable nodes} corresponding to the (vector-valued) variables $\xbf_j$, and $m$ \emph{factor nodes} corresponding to the factors $f_i(\cdot)$ in \eqref{eq:Fdef}.
+Specifically, we associate with $F(\xbf,\zbf)$ a bipartite \emph{factor graph} $G = (V,E)$ whose vertices $V$ consist of $n$ \emph{variable nodes} corresponding to the (vector-valued) variables $\xbf_j$ and $m$ \emph{factor nodes} corresponding to the factors $f_i(\cdot)$ in \eqref{eq:Fdef}.
 There is an edge $(i,j) \in E$ in the graph if and only if the variable $\xbf_j$ has some influence on the factor $f_i(\xbf_{\alpha(i)},\zbf_i)$.
 This influence can occur in one of two mutually exclusive ways: \begin{itemize} \item The index $j$ is in $\alpha(i)$, so that the variable $\xbf_j$ directly appears in the sub-vector $\xbf_{\alpha(i)}$ in the factor $f_i(\xbf_{\alpha(i)},\zbf_i)$.
 In this case, $(i,j)$ will be called a \emph{strong edge}, since $\xbf_j$ can have an arbitrary and potentially-large influence on the factor. \item The matrix $\Abf_{ij}$ is nonzero, so that $\xbf_j$ affects $f_i(\xbf_{\alpha(i)},\zbf_i)$ through its linear influence on $\zbf_i$ in \eqref{eq:zi}.
-In this case, $(i,j)$ will be called a \emph{weak edge}, since the approximations we will make in the algorithms below assume that $\Abf_{ij}$ is small.
-The set of weak edges into the factor node $i$ will be denoted $\beta(i)$. \end{itemize}
+In this case, $(i,j)$ will be called a \emph{weak edge}, since the approximations we will make in the algorithms below assume that \textb{$\Abf_{ij}$ are ``small.''} The set of weak edges into the factor node $i$ will be denoted $\beta(i)$. \end{itemize} \blue When we say that $\Abf_{ij}$ are ``small,'' we mean do not mean small in an absolute sense, but rather that $\Abf_{ij}$ are such that no individual $\xbf_j$ can have a significant effect on the sum $\sum_{j=1}^n \Abf_{ij}\xbf_j$, and likewise that no individual $\zbf_i$ can have a significant effect on the sum $\sum_{i=1}^m \zbf_i\tran \Abf_{ij}$.
+One example is when $\vec{A}$ is drawn with i.i.d.\ sub-Gaussian entries for sufficiently large $m$ and $n$.
+Matrices of this type are assumed in derivation and analysis of the AMP methods \cite{DonohoMM:09,DonohoMM:10-ITW1,BayatiM:11,Rangan:11-ISIT}. \black